There are some intriguing references in the Bible:

 As a contrast, think of someone who believes in the existence of God, but who doesn't think God really cares.
 Such a person is missing out on a crucial aspect of God and the nature of Divine love, and has less reason to himself get involved in rescue work.
 Or, think of someone who believes "God is salvation."
 Sure, he'd know God is vital, that faith is important, and so on.
 But he's missing out on the full richness and awe of the concept that God Himself is reaching out to the lost ones.

 But if you believe in Jesus' name as "God rescues," then you believe God is actively loving and caring; you believe God wants to rescue lost souls; and you'll likely be empowered and inspired to help God in this task.
 With all those things combined, you are more likely to become part of God's network/kingdom/family of those who care about others and actively seek out and rescue the lost.
 You would also be more able to see God's actions in even our murky world of pain and strife.
-And most of all, if you have deep faith in the good-will of God, you would become more like God (and, not coincidentally, Jesus too): someone who dares to care and rescue.
-Yes, you would become, in fact, a true child of God.
+And, if you have deep faith in the good-will of God, you would become more like God (and, not coincidentally, Jesus too): someone who dares to care and rescue.

 Hence, a person who comes to God through a realization that God is actively caring and rescuing is, in fact, himself being rescued!
 (And then goes on to rescue others!)